 They call this the “Duo Protein Complex“ on the ingredients list.
 Whey protein is one of the 2 main proteins in milk.
 The other protein is casein.
-Some shakes contain mainly casein -such as Pure Protein Shake – while others contain mostly whey.
-Whey is a fine protein source and provides all the necessary amino acids that we needs.
-Personally, I like whey more than casein protein.
+Some shakes contain mainly casein -such as the Pure Protein Shake while others contain mostly whey.
+Whey is a fine protein source and provides all the necessary amino acids that we need.

 18 Shake Ingredients